nrk/phpiredis/README.md

 [![Build status][ico-travis]][link-travis]

-Phpiredis is an extension for PHP 5.x and 7.x based on [hiredis](https://github.com/redis/hiredis) that provides a simple and efficient efficient client for Redis and a fast incremental parser for the [RESP protocol](http://redis.io/topics/protocol).
+Phpiredis is an extension for PHP 5.x and 7.x based on [hiredis](https://github.com/redis/hiredis) that provides a simple and efficient client for Redis and a fast incremental parser / serializer for the [RESP protocol](http://redis.io/topics/protocol).

 ## Installation ##

 Building and using this extension requires `hiredis` (>=0.9.0 <1.0.0) to be installed on the system.
-`hiredis` is usually available in the repositories of most Linux distributions, alternatively it is possible to build it fetching the code from its [repository](https://github.com/redis/hiredis).
+`hiredis` is usually available in the repositories of most Linux distributions, alternatively it is possible to build it by fetching the code from its [repository](https://github.com/redis/hiredis).

 ```sh
 git clone https://github.com/nrk/phpiredis.git